CHAPTER 5

 Seeing that Traci is occupied with her phone, Karen brushes over the absence of a morning greeting as she enters the kitchen.
 She pours the remains of the carafe into a white mug that is decorated with jolly graphics.
 They speak to her pet hates about their state: a rocket ship (waste of the planet’s resources, she thinks), flipflops (plantar fasciitis), alligators (no explanation needed) and the Disney castle (meh!).
 She livens up her drink by stirring in a spoonful of Truvia, and walks from the kitchen into the nook.

 Karen concludes that Traci is fresh out of a bed that she didn’t want to leave.
 Her sister’s short brown hair is much closer to being messy than tousled, more tangled than styled.
 Lopsided seams of her gray quarter-zip tattle that she has dressed in a hurry.
-Beneath its open-V, Karen catches a glimpse of a white cami that she supposes her sister has slept in.
+Beneath its open-V, Karen catches a glimpse of a once-white cami that she supposes her sister has slept in.
 Traci’s sweatpants have ridden up her calves, as if to escape the humiliation of being associated with shapeless, discolored footwear – pink slippers gone bad.
 Karen decides on a suitable gift for her sister’s next birthday.

 “What’s up, Tray?”
 Karen has also slept poorly, after she was woken by her sister crying out in the night.